 Once I started using this rule, I found that it not only kept clutter from taking over my space, it also helped me to be more intentional about my purchases.

-Since I (try to) force myself to purge my two items as soon as I get home with new items, my focus is also on putting away my new items.
+Since I (try to) purge my two items as soon as I get home with new items, my focus is also on putting away my new items.

 Another one of my favorite tips for getting your home office organized is to create office zones!
 Learn more here: Supercharge Your Organization and Productivity with Office Zones.